Strengthening Your Clients’ Benefits Packages with Pet Insurance

 - Dental disease

-The need for, and rise of, employer-sponsored pet insurance
+The need and rise of employer-sponsored pet insurance

-Employers have noticed the financial strain that furry family members can cause.
-The Society for Human Resource Management (SHRM) reports that pet insurance as an employee benefit is rising in popularity, with 22% of organizations now offering coverage (versus 14% in 2022).
+Employers are taking notice.
+The Society for Human Resource Management (SHRM) reports that pet insurance as an employee benefit is growing in popularity, with 22% of organizations now offering it, up from just 14% in 2022.
+For brokers seeking voluntary benefits that are easy to pitch and genuinely valued, this is a trend worth noting.

 3 benefits of pet insurance for employers